-The recipient must maintain financial records, supporting documents, statistical records, and all other records pertinent to the award for a period of three years from the date of submission of the final expenditure report.
+The non-Federal entity must maintain financial records, supporting documents, statistical records, and all other records pertinent to an award for a period of three years from the date of submission of the final expenditure report.
 Exceptions to the three-year rule are referenced in 2 CFR 200.333.
 For awards that are renewed quarterly or annually, the retention period is from the date of the submission of the quarterly or annual financial report as authorized by the Department.
-The Department must request transfer of certain records to its custody from the recipient when it determines that the records possess long-term retention value.
-However, in order to avoid duplicate recordkeeping, the Department may arrange for the recipient to retain any records that are continuously needed for joint use.
+The Department must request transfer of certain records to its custody from non-Federal entities when it determines that the records possess long-term retention value.
+However, in order to avoid duplicate recordkeeping, DOS may arrange for non-Federal entities to retain any records that are continuously needed for joint use.

-Timely and Unrestricted Access:

-Department of State authorized officials, the Inspector General, Comptroller General, or any of their duly authorized representatives have the right of timely and unrestricted access to any books, documents, papers, or other records of the recipient that are pertinent to the award, in order to make audits, examinations, excerpts, transcripts, and copies of such documents.
-This right also includes timely and reasonable access to the recipient's personnel for the purpose of interview and discussion related to such documents.
+Timely and Unrestricted Access.
+DOS authorized officials, the Inspector General, Comptroller General, or any of their duly authorized representatives have the right of timely and unrestricted access to any books, documents, papers, or other records of non-Federal entities that are pertinent to the award, in order to make audits, examinations, excerpts, transcripts, and copies of such documents.
+This right also includes timely and reasonable access to a non-Federal entity's personnel for the purpose of interview and discussion related to such documents.
 The rights of access in this paragraph are not limited to the required retention period, but must last as long as records are retained.